 Finally, faith changes my relationship with death and my doubts.
 Whenever death hits me, I don’t see it as the end of everything, but as the beginning of another life.
 I see my body ageing, gradually coming apart, and yet I expect something else: one day, I’ll find my body again in all its beauty.
 This hope is what keeps me going today.
 And what can I do when I am in doubt?

 Firstly, the example of believers can help those who are searching.
 Secondly, I distinguish between two types of doubt.
 There’s the ordinary doubt: I don’t know, like when I don’t look at the weather forecast and hesitate about tomorrow.
 And then there’s another kind of doubt: refusing to trust.
-This one is even more damaging, because it closes the door.
-And when we mention the case of a churchgoer who says in confidence he no longer feels anything when he goes to Mass, Father Charles exclaims: “That’s a good sign!”
+That type is even more damaging, because it closes the door.
+And when being mentionned the case of a churchgoer who says in confidence he no longer feels anything when he goes to Mass, Father Charles exclaims: “That’s a good sign!”
 The path to God necessarily passes through the desert.
-In the beginning, God may give us perceptible consolations, but then He withdraws them.
+In the beginning, God may give us sensitive consolations, but then He withdraws them.
 In this way, he makes me grow: walk, lean on what you believe.
-Faith becomes less perceptible.
+Faith becomes less sensitive.
 Yet I keep going.
-The saints believe because they want to believe, meaning that I can learn from their fidelity.
+The saints believe because they want to believe; this means I can learn from their fidelity.

 Well then, does faith change the way I look at the world?
 Yes, because it teaches me to trust, to stand my ground in times of hardship, and to look on the bright side.
 It also makes me see others as brothers and sisters, and death as an entry into another life.
 Finally, when I no longer feel anything, it encourages me to take what I believe as the basis of my progress.
 As a result, I can move forward with more endurance and more hope.
 And every day, I can take up a simple act of trust, carrying it forward in prayer.